 Why play it?

 Enemy on Board is still being tweaked by developer Windwalk Games, so you’re bound to have a unique experience in the weeks you play.
-Also, the different classes of aliens offer variations in gameplay and strategy.
+Also, the different classes of aliens offer variations in game mechanics and strategy.

 Check it out on Steam for free.